A Complete Guide to the Best Temperature Settings for Your Hot Tub

 And once you do that, you’ll find it’s often cheapest and easiest if you just leave it that setting, or if you like, lowering it just a few degrees when not in use.

-We get asked questions about temperature frequently when people are looking at hot tubs and swim spas, and often after they make a purchase as well.
+We get asked questions about temperature frequently when people are looking at hot tubs, and often after they make a purchase as well.
 We want to make sure that everyone knows what temperatures are possible and knows what they can experiment with.

-We hope this answered your questions about temperature and hot tubs and swim spas, but if you have more questions, please don’t hesitate to reach out to a dealer near you.
+We hope this answered your questions about temperature and hot tubs, but if you have more questions, please don’t hesitate to reach out to a dealer near you.

 X